fmoghaddam/Hi-Rec/README.md

 If you need to implement your specific algorithm you only need to create a class in `algorithms` package and extend `Recommender` interface.
 By doing this, your algorithm will be accessible from `config.properties` file.

 ### 5. How to implement my own metric?
 If you need to implement another metric, you only need to create a class in `metrics` package and extend one of the `AccuracyEvaluation` or `ListEvaluation` interfaces.
 By doing this, your metric will be accessible from `config.properties` file.
+Keep in mind that all the metrics should have `hashCode()` function and this function should return a static fixed number.
+Currently numbers in [1,6] range occupied.
+So you can use 7,8,....
+You can have a look at the `hashCode()` function in MAE.